h-okon/Acer-Aspire-A515-Hackintosh/README.md

 ### what is not working:
     1. HDMI Audio
-    2. Wi-Fi card (You will need to replace it to the one that's compatibile)
+    2. Wi-Fi card (You will need to replace it to the one that's compatibile - DW1560 will do.)

+### WARNING
+Remove kexts asociated with BCM94352Z(DW1560) if you do not have installed one
 ### Installation

 There are many tutorials on how to install OSX on a PC class hardware.
 However using my Clover you can simply install OS 10.14 or newer on Acer Aspire A515.
 Make sure to connect USB keyboard and mouse as the I2C bus is supported (yet) during instalation.